 Exfoliating Eczema – What not to do

 Children, especially babies may not really like the experience of being exfoliated, so again it is important to go as gently as possible.
-You should persevere with the activity and try to get them used to it if you can, however, because it is enormously good for their skin.
+You should persist with the activity and try to get them used to it if you can, because it is enormously beneficial for their skin.

 Look for exfoliants that are made from all-natural ingredients or those that are labeled as suitable for eczema or for sensitive skin.
 If you are unsure of which ingredients to steer clear of, some of the usual suspects to watch out for include: